mahdi259/SRAM_controller/README.md

 WE        : 1 bit  --Active low write enable

-This SRAM controller is only checked in simulation environment and should be further checked for physical implementation.
+This SRAM controller is only checked in simulation environment with NeoRV32 processor (reading and writing).
+Physical implementation needs further checks.
 The interface for this controller is wishbone.